What Are the Best Scooters for 3 Year Olds

 The mini micro have 2 versions of scooters that would be suitable for a 3 year old, the mini micro deluxe and the mini micro classic.
-Both these scooters have tilt and lean steering, which is meant to be inituitive for first time scooter users to learn.
-So what are you paying for when you buy a mini micro.
+Both these scooters have tilt and lean steering, which is meant to be intuitive for first time scooter users to learn.
+So what are you paying for when you buy a mini micro?
 And are they better than the other options?

 Mini Micro Deluxe

 Looking for a premium 3 wheel scooter with top notch features and a smooth, effortless ride?
 Look no further than the mini micro delxue.
 It's the newest scooter for preschoolers manufactured by the micro brand.
 It is pricey but it offers superior design and stand out features.
 Here is what you are getting for your money: